 You could also do the same with your rent or mortgage payments, although for the mortgage payments…it would most likely be applied to the principle.
 Which means you would be paying down your mortgage quicker and saving a lot of money in interest.

 We’re not paying off our mortgage early, so I’m sure that’s not the best route for everybody else.
 There are other options out there.
-You could just pay your bills bi-weekly and then shove the extra rent/mortgage into your savings, Roth, investment account or use it to help with debt.
+You could just pay your bills bi-weekly, either through bill pay or personal checks, and then shove the extra rent/mortgage into your savings, Roth, investment account or use it to help with debt.

 The important thing is that each bi-weekly paycheck is treated equally.
 This keeps you from spending more than you probably should and gives you leverage over your money.